 - policies and incentives that promote non-automobile transportation

-- a stormwater utility fee to fund stormwater management improvements, and
+- a stormwater utility fee to fund stormwater management improvements

 Vision 4: Design Our Systems to Reflect Our Values aims to make Atlanta a leader in equity, sustainability, and resilience.
-Recommended actions include:
+Recommended actions, among others, include:

 - creating an Equity and Resilience Scorecard to evaluate projects, organizations, and neighborhoods; and

 - creating and implementing a strategy to meet the city’s 100% clean energy target (by 2025 for municipal operations and 2035 for citywide energy consumption)